 The idealized modeling of this torso harks back to royal sculpture of Dynasty IV (circa 2600–2475 B.C.).
 Art historians use the term "archaism" to describe such a conscious evocation of earlier models in art.
 Archaism played a dominant role in the creative achievements of the Twenty-sixth Dynasty, perhaps in an effort to legitimize royal claims by linking the dynasty to Egypt's glorious past.

-- Catalogue Description: Torso from a standing statuette of a king in dark green hard stone.
+Torso from a standing statuette of a king in dark green hard stone.
 Preserved portion includes only from base of neck to below belt and only front half of this part.
-Probably of Psamtik I or Necho.
+Inscribed on belt but cartouche is broken.
+Of Psamtik I. Exceptional workmanship.
 Belt inscribed with ntr nfr, mr Imn-r'.

 Condition: Very incomplete.
 Arms, upper right breast shattered.